 Our strategic direction is informed by multiple external and internal strategies and plans.
 These include the Australian Government drivers, the NSW Government's agenda and vision, and Transport's legislative mandate.
-Examples include the Premier's Priorities, the Future Transport Strategy and Transport's Outcomes.

 These plans help guide Transport's funding priorities and strategic direction to achieve the best outcomes for our staff, customers, communities, and the people of NSW.